 Improved security with less motion

 Motion sensors aren’t incredibly sensitive.
 A small amount of motion won’t trigger it.
 Think about it: Hotels often use motion sensors to trigger the lights in a bathroom.
 If you’ve ever been in a hotel and taken a long shower, the bathroom light will often go off — and the sensor is outside the shower, so you’re stuck in the dark until you step out.

 Xandar Kardian has introduced the potential of radar technology in the home that can “see”the occupant of a space without actually seeing them.
 The technology is able to measure heart rate and respiration with almost medical-grade accuracy, and it uses A.I. to measure how many people are within a space, whether they are awake or asleep, and to gauge other important data.

 Why does this matter?
 Aside from the obvious implications of this sort of technology, smart home security can improve and become even more secure.
 For example, the radar technology can measure how many people are in a room based on far more sensitive and accurate information than just motion.
 A camera can still be used to capture someone’s face, but the radar can act as a sort of fail-safe — a way of knowing with absolute certainty that someone is in the home that shouldn’t be there.

 Better smart home technology

 The applications do not stop at home security.
-With the level of accuracy this radar based technology could provide, smart homes can become even smarter.
+With the level of accuracy this radar-based technology could provide, smart homes can become even smarter.
 While devices are already capable of sensing quite a bit about the occupant of a room, there are some things they just can’t do.
-Imagine this: